Close mobile menu

 Dr. Belle is a Cameroonian/Canadian computer scientist.
 She got into university at sixteen.
 She holds a PhD in software engineering from the University of Quebec (Ecole de Technologie Supérieure).
 She has completed a 2-year industrial postdoctoral in software engineering at the University of Ottawa.
 After completing her industrial postdoctoral, she worked for the federal public service of Canada.
 She has recently completed a graduate diploma in public administration and governance at McGill University.
 The curriculum of that diploma strengthened her skills in project management, and equipped her with strong leadership competencies.
 That curriculum also gave her the tools required to successfully manage very large and diverse organizational teams, and interpret the legal and ethical issues relevant to public organizations.

 Dr. Belle is currently working as an assistant professor in the Department of Electrical Engineering and Computer Science at Lassonde School of Engineering.
-She is the head of the DARE research group.
+She is the head of the DARE! research group.

 Dr. Belle currently serves on several international committees.
 She was a student volunteer co-chair at ICSE 2022.
-She is part of the EASE 2024 research program committee.
+She was part of the EASE 2024 research program committee.
 She was part of the APSEC 2023 committee.
 She was also part of the ICSE 2024 organizing committee where she served as a diversity co-chair.

 Dr. Belle is also a mother, and she is very passionate about poetry, winning several local and international poetry contests.
 She speaks both French (her third language) and English (her fourth language).